-Lismore Magistrate David Heilpern stood down from his position earlier this year citing unethical drug driving laws.
+Lismore Magistrate David Heilpern stood down from his position last year citing unethical drug driving laws.
 Mr Heilpern stated that the laws were so “grossly unfair” that he could no longer apply them.

 “[T]he vast majority of people who are brought before the courts on this charge, are not affected [by the drug],” he told ABC RN’s Law Report.